FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/10-Common-migrated-code-patterns-and-how-to-improve-on-them-in-new-code-in-NET/Stop-using-Str/index.md

 "Name:" + u.Trim(FirstName) + " " + u.Trim(LastName) + //it's so long that I've put it in two lines
     " Born On " + BirthDate + " Age " + u.Trim(Age.ToString()));
 ```
+## So far so good
+If you got this far - you've got most of the benefits.

+If you want to push it further, continue to explore the new features of C#6 and see how they can improve the way you work

 ### Step 4 - Use C#6 Style string